buresu/libtexlink/README.md

 libtexlink allows one process (producer) to share GPU textures or buffers with another process (consumer) with minimal copies.

-The library abstracts platform-specific external memory handles behind a unified C API, enabling efficient inter-process GPU resource sharing across Linux and Windows.
+The library abstracts platform-specific external memory handles behind a unified C API, enabling efficient GPU resource sharing between processes running on the same system and GPU.

 **Supported backends**